MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 mount(document.body, app);
 ```

-We will use this expression to fetch publication data in the next step.
-When filters are applied, we will modify this expression to get the corresponding data.
+We will use the **publication list expression** to fetch publication entities in the next step.
+When filters are applied, we will modify this expression to get the corresponding entities.

 For more information on KES Query Expressions, see [Structured query expressions](concepts-query-expressions.md)